Hyper-Personalisation: an augmented vision of customer

 Hyper-segmentation is the process of knowing our customers almost individually and clustering them into homogeneous groups with common features.
 The classification of customers in clusters is not new, but these clusters or segments are built with the highest level of detail from all the available information and variables of very different categories are compared in them: it has been not only a quantitative jump but also a qualitative one.
 Right now, companies have data Transactional from different channels, web browsing logs, text written in questionnaires, conversations with customer services, Social media information etc.

-At Innova-tsn they have been providing technology consultancy services for more than 16 years, starting from the exploitation of data at any moment of its life cycle.
+At Innova-tsn they have been providing technology consultancy services for more than 16 years, starting from the exploitation of data through advanced analytics tools at any moment of its life cycle.
 These years, we have lived through –and in some cases, led– successive instances of turning to the customer as the core of the company’s processes, both commercial and technological.
 Right now, what we see in the market is that the need for a 360 degree customer view is well-established in all industries and at all levels, personalisation of communication is regarded as desirable for most of them.
 Large leading companies in various sectors –including utilities, retail, telecom– are already working to move one step further, towards hyper-segmentation.

 In their experience, companies that start undertaking this approach are the most up-to-date ones in their sectors and they are certain it is a tool that should be used.
 In order to succeed in hyper-personalisation, we need to find support in technology.
 This does not necessarily involve a large investment; it will depend on every approach, the scope we decide and the company’s analytical and technological maturity.
 And in all cases two fundamental aspects must be taken into account: on the one hand, the aim of hyper-segmentation has to be very well defined; only this will allow to find a really useful result.
 On the other hand, we should be clear about the type of actions we want to carry out after obtaining this result.